ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 This tutorial requires:
 * `Terraform CLI` to run the Terraform commands.
-* Python to optionally run the pytest commands
+* Python to optionally run the pytest commands.
+* Firewall-router will require that you [enable IP spoofing checks](https://{DomainName}/docs/vpc?topic=vpc-ip-spoofing-about#ip-spoofing-enable-check).
+* An SSH key to connect to the virtual servers.
+If you don't have an SSH key, see [the instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.

-See the [prerequisites](https://github.com/IBM-Cloud/vpc-transit#prerequisites) for some options to install the prerequisites.
+See the [prerequisites](https://github.com/IBM-Cloud/vpc-transit#prerequisites) for options to install the prerequisites.

 In addition:

 - Check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage all the resources in this tutorial.
-- You need an SSH key to connect to the virtual servers.
-If you don't have an SSH key, see [the instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.

 ## IP Address and Subnet Layout
 {: #vpc-transit-ip-address-and-subnet-layout}